Adelaide railway station: Post World War II

 In March 1978, South Australia Railways was divided between two owners.
-The Federal Government owned Australian National (AN) took over ownership and operation of all country lines outside the Adelaide metropolitan area.
+The federal government owned Australian National (AN) took over ownership and operation of all country lines outside the Adelaide metropolitan area.
 The State Government owned State Transport Authority (STA) retained the suburban routes around Adelaide, including ownership and operation of Adelaide station.
-ANl's longer distance trains continued to arrive and depart from Adelaide station for several years, paying an access charge to the STA, until AN's new Keswick Passenger Terminal opened on 18 May 1984, a kilometre or two west of the Adelaide city centre in an industrial suburb.
+AN's longer distance trains continued to arrive and depart from Adelaide station for several years, paying an access charge to the STA, until AN's new Keswick Passenger Terminal (now known as Adelaide Parklands Terminal) opened on 18 May 1984, a kilometre or two west of the Adelaide city centre in an industrial suburb.
 Adelaide station is now served only by suburban trains.

 Renewal

 The years 1985 to 1987 saw the biggest change at Adelaide station since the rebuilding of the 1920s.
 The Adelaide Station and Environs Redevelopment (ASER) project involved: